Donearm/Scientia/content/travels/French_Polynesia.md

 * Fakarava (another atoll)
 * Mauputi (a cheaper alternative to Bora Bora, very similar to it)
 * Raiatea (rocky)
+* Taha'a (next to Bora Bora, similar as it is an atoll around a rocky and mountainous island)
 * Tikehau (another atoll, next to Rangiroa)
+* Mataiva (an arid atoll, next to Tikehau)